Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 How Much Do Ivy League Professors Make?

-Ivy League institutions typically offer some of the highest faculty salaries in academia.
+Ivy League institutions typically offer some of the highest paid professors salaries in academia.
 While most salaries remain confidential, here are some known facts:

 - Most Ivy League full professors earn between $175,000 and $250,000 in base salary.